Wake Wood – Review

 Another Monkey’s Paw Tale

 It’s hard to read all of the above without automatically thinking of Pet Sematary (We reviewed the original for day 1 of our K-O-Ween feature and the 2019 remake way back when).
 The tale of the Monkey’s Paw has been around for a long time and has been adapted in many formats.
 The most noteworthy, as far as modern pop culture horror goes, is Pet Sematary.
 Stephen King’s cautionary tale of getting what you wish for gone wrong is well known.
-A child is killed, a father buries the child in Pet Sematary, the child comes back changed and chaos ensues.
+A child is killed, a father buries the child in Pet Sematary, the child comes back to life changed and chaos ensues.
 Wake Wood, for all intents and purposes, is a retelling of that very same story.

 Mixing Things Up a Little